Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related

 Today, the old hospital complex still survives but was superseded in the 1970s by the Johannesburg General Hospital (now known as the Charlotte Maxeke Johannesburg Academic Hospital) which went up on Parktown ridge.
-The site on the ridge was once the home of Sir Lionel Phillips known as Hohenheim and was the first house built in Parktown in 1894.
-The house was donated to the hospital administration and converted onto the Otto Beit Convalescent Home in 1915.
+The 33-acre site on the ridge was once the home of Sir Lionel Phillips known as Hohenheim and was the first house built in Parktown in 1894.
+The house was donated to the hospital administration and converted into the Otto Beit Convalescent Home in 1915.
+It was run as the second branch of the Johannesburg Hospital.
+The first matron was Miss B G Alexander.
+She later became Matron of the Johannesburg General Hospital until 1931.
+Her name lives on in the first college of nursing that was named after her.

 Also on the ridge on the grounds of Otto Beit, the E. P. Baumann Convalescent Home for Babies was built in 1938.
 This building also made way for the new hospital.

 An interesting aside regarding the 1890 hospital’s original foundation stone: When the old building was demolished, a cavity was found under the foundation stone.
 In this cavity was meant to be a bottle containing coins and newspapers from the time.
 It turns out that the bottle was actually stolen shortly after the stone was laid as per board minutes from 10 July 1889.
 The coins were worth less than 2 Pounds and despite a 25 Pound reward, the items were never recovered.

 Queen Victoria Maternity Hospital was a branch hospital originally administered by the Johannesburg Hospital from 1913 onwards.
-The first Queen Vic was established in rented accommodation (that could hold 50 patients) by the Guild of Loyal Woman.
-The building was designed by Allen Wilson and built in 1904 in Doornfontein in Siemert Road next to the Lions Shul.
+The first Queen Vic was established in rented accommodation (that could hold 50 patients) by the Guild of Loyal Women.
+The building was designed by Allen Wilson and built in 1904 in Doornfontein on Siemert Road next to the Lions Shul.
+The first baby to be born at the first Queen Vic was a girl on 29th May 1904 to Mrs Elizabeth Smit.